 - Recent Sexual Activity – Dogs can pick up on sexual scents, which may attract them to sniff more closely near people who have recently engaged in sexual activity.

-Stopping Crotch Sniffing Behavior
+How To Stop Crotch Sniffing Behavior

 While our canine companions sniffing crotches may be normal behavior, and we can explain why they do it, that still does not mean this is appreciated or welcome.
 It can become a very upsetting problem for obvious reasons.
 The good news is that there are ways to discourage pups from sniffing human crotches.
-Professional training can be considered for overly aggressive pups or those who refuse to change pushy sniffing behavior.
+Professional training can be considered for overly aggressive pups or those who refuse to change their pushy sniffing behavior.

 - Train your pup to sit or stay whenever you or other people enter your home.
 Training can also be done on walks, at the park, etc. A leash, as well as a lot of patience, may be required to make this stick.
 Remember, canines are naturally inclined to seek out scents and have incredible smelling capabilities.
 Trying to change this behavior may take some time.